oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

     ![DMS](./images/dms-098.png "Queries for the DEV (AFTER MASKING)")

 **Compare the results:**
-5. Before and after masked data for **DEMO_HR_EMPLOYEES** and **DEMO_HR_USERS** have been shown below:
+5. Before and after masking job comparison for **DEMO_HR_EMPLOYEES** and **DEMO_HR_USERS** have been shown below:

     - Employee Data:
-        - **BEFORE masking** (in PROD)
+        - **BEFORE masking** (on prod)

             ![DMS](./images/dms-099.png "Employee data BEFORE masking (in PROD)")

-        - **AFTER masking** (in DEV)
+        - **AFTER masking** (on dev)

             ![DMS](./images/dms-100.png "Employee data AFTER masking (in DEV)")

     - Users Data:
-        - **BEFORE masking** (in PROD)
+        - **BEFORE masking** (on prod)

             ![DMS](./images/dms-101.png "Users data BEFORE masking (in PROD)")

-        - **AFTER masking** (in DEV)
+        - **AFTER masking** (on dev)

             ![DMS](./images/dms-102.png "Users data AFTER masking (in DEV)")

 As shown, sensitive data has been masked according to the defined formats in the development environment, allowing you to share this environment securely.
 With sensitive columns like Email, UserID, and Password masked while keeping other non-sensitive columns unmasked, organizations can safely share data with external partners without exposing sensitive information.
 This ensures secure data sharing while maintaining usability for various purposes, including analytics, as illustrated below:
-*`The third-party analytics firm can perform workforce analysis while protecting privacy by utilizing masked columns like Email, UserID, and Password, alongside unmasked, non-sensitive columns.
+*`The collaborator can perform workforce analysis while protecting privacy by utilizing masked columns like Email, UserID, and Password, alongside unmasked, non-sensitive columns.
 For example, the firm could examine employee engagement and activity without needing direct identifiers.
 Suppose the data shows that out of 1000 masked employees in HR_EMPLOYEES, 300 have logged into the system over 50 times in the past month, indicating high engagement.
 In HR_USERS, masked UserIDs can show 100 distinct users who accessed sensitive internal reports.`*

-*`Using these insights, the third party can provide actionable recommendations, such as “Employees with high engagement rates might benefit from targeted skill-building programs,” or “Internal report access patterns suggest a need to audit access controls.”
+*`These insights can provide actionable recommendations, such as “Internal report access patterns suggest a need to audit access controls.”
 This analysis allows the organization to improve workforce management while safeguarding sensitive information.`*

-**What You Accomplished:** Queried and reviewed masked data using Oracle SQL Developer, while also exploring the use case for securely sharing data with a third-party collaborator.
+**What You Accomplished:**
+Queried and reviewed masked data using Oracle SQL Developer, while also exploring the use case for securely sharing data with a third-party collaborator.

 ## Task 9: Data Subsetting- Create Data Subsetting Definition